 These materials are provided for educational purposes only.
 They are intended to provide a general overview of what is required for implementing tactics to eradicate and control aquatic invasive species (AIS).
-No work should be conducted without first consulting the California Department of Fish and Wildlife and the Regional Water Quality Control Board, or if in another state, the lead local resource management and water quality agencies for the aquatic invasive species you are interested in managing.
+Although prevention is the best approach, it also is important to be prepared and respond quickly to new infestations and to reduce risks posed by existing infestations.
+No work should be conducted without first consulting the California Department of Fish and Wildlife and the Regional Water Quality Control Board or, if in another state, the lead local resource management and water quality agencies for the aquatic invasive species you are interested in managing.
 Consult the California Department of Pesticide Regulation or corresponding agency in another state before applying chemical tactics.

 The Quagga and Zebra Mussel Eradication and Control Tactic Information Sheet Series is intended to assist water managers and others interested in:

 - Preparing for action against newly detected aquatic pest populations in lakes, reservoirs and irrigation canals (not in facilities or associated infrastructure).

 The sheets are based on the assumption that a water body is at risk from an aquatic pest and that action is, or some day will be, required.* The activities described in the series complement ongoing preventative measures and can assist with development of rapid response plans.
 Such efforts are critical for minimizing impacts from, and the potential spread of, aquatic invasive species (AIS) also referred to here as aquatic pests.

 |Rocks infested with quagga mussels in El Capitan Reservoir, San Diego, CA|

 - Oxygen Deprivation

 - Emerging Technologies